 It Began with an Executive Order to Reduce Cyber Risk

 In February 2013, a Presidential Order instructed the Secretary of Commerce to “lead the development of a framework to reduce cyber risks to critical U.S. infrastructure.
 “There would be “a set of standards, methodologies, procedures, and processes that would align policy, business, and technological approaches to address cyber risks.”
 The result was the NIST Cyber security Framework v1.0., introduced in February 2014.

-The rationale was to create a set of standards, guidelines, and practices to help organizations tied to the nation’s financial, energy, healthcare, and other critical systems better protect their information and physical assets from cyber-attacks.
-The NIST Framework incorporated voluntary consensus standards and industry best practices consistent with voluntary international standards.
+The rationale was to create a set of practices, standards, and industry guidelines to help organizations tied to the nation’s financial, energy, healthcare, and other critical industry sectors better protect their information and physical assets from cyber-attacks.
+The CSF incorporated voluntary consensus standards and industry best practices consistent with voluntary international standards.

-What’s New In NIST Cybersecurity Framework V 1.1
+What’s New In NIST Cybersecurity Framework Version 1.1